GCV

 Neurofilament Medium Polypeptide Bovine

-Ultra Pure NeuroFilament Protein having a Molecular mass of 160 kDa produced from Bovine Spinal Cord.
+Ultra Pure NeuroFilament Protein (160 kDa molecular mass) derived from Bovine Spinal Cord.

 Shipped with Ice Packs